Tropical Weierstrass points and Weierstrass weights: Generalizations

 In the next section, we define the canonical linear series for an augmented metric graph, and show it has the correct rank $g - 1$.

 \begin{example} We compute the Weierstrass locus of the generic semimodule $\Ratgen(K, \g)$ on a cycle with one point of positive genus equal to two.

-Let $(\Gamma, \g)$ be the augmented metric graph where $\Gamma$ is the cycle of length one, parameterized by the interval $[0, \, 1]$, the single vertex $v$ coincides with the endpoints $v = 0 = 1$, and $\g(v) = 2$.
+Let $(\Gamma, \g)$ be the augmented metric graph where $\Gamma$ is the cycle of length one, parametrized by the interval $[0, \, 1]$, the single vertex $v$ coincides with the endpoints $v = 0 = 1$, and $\g(v) = 2$.
 The genus of this augmented metric graph is $g = 3$.

 We consider the canonical divisor $K$ and the associated generic semimodule $\Ratgen(K, \g)$, as defined in the present section (see Definition~\ref{def:sub_semimodule_genus_function_gen}).
 The rank is $r = g - 2 = 1$ according to Proposition~\ref{prop:rank_canonical_divisor_generic_setting}, and the total weight of the Weierstrass locus is $6$.
 The Weierstrass locus consists of the vertex $v$ and the point of coordinate $\frac 1 2$.
-It is easy to compute that the weights are $\weight^\generic(v; K, \g) = 5$ and $\weight^\generic \left(\frac 1 2; K, \g\right) = 1$.
+It is easy to compute that the weights are $\weight^\generic(v; K, \g) = 5$ and $\weight^\generic \mleft(\frac 1 2; K, \g\mright) = 1$.
 Figure~\ref{fig:aug_cycle_gen_1} shows the augmented metric graph and its Weierstrass locus.
 A generalization for any value of $\g(v)$ is presented in Section~\ref{subsubsec:augmented_cycle_one_gen}. \qedhere

 \end{example}